 Oil removal and DN 700 pipeline cleaning in Latvia

 Hundred kilometres long part of crude oil pipeline DN 700 Polock–Ventspils in Latvian territory was drained in December 2010.
-Chemical cleaning of this pipeline section by a special chemical cleaning agent PetroSol was finished in June 2011.
+Chemical cleaning of this pipeline section by a special chemical cleaning agent PETROSOL was finished in June 2011.
 Then the section was filled by nitrogen.
 The result of these activities was that environmental pollution risk due to oil leakage was eliminated and the section is decommissioned and prepared for the next possible use in the future.

 Crude oil pipeline DN 700 Polock–Ventspils is northern part of Druzhba pipeline which in the past supplied crude oil especially to the former Soviet Union and central European countries.